Natasha Sutherland: Career

 Sutherland started her career in the early 1990s as a presenter of the children show Kideo.
-Then she acted in the soap opera, Egoli: The Place of Gold during her teen age in 1991.
+Then she acted in the soap opera, Egoli: Place of Gold during her teen age in 1991.
 In 1996, she started her acting career with the two television serials: Honeytown and Tarzan: The Epic Adventures.
 After the success of those serials, she acted in the home movie Operational Delta in 1997.
 Meanwhile, she started to dominate the South Africa theater with several popular stage plays such as Gigi in 1992 and The Revlon Girl.
 In the meantime, she also directed music videos and worked as an editor of Finesse Magazine.

 Apart from acting, Sutherland is also a public motivational speaker who travelled across the country as well international stages.
 She is also appointed as the brand ambassador for the South African Beauty brand 'Placecol' and 'DNB'.
 She is also a prolific author, which she wrote her first book Bittersweet.
 With her success as an author, she later wrote the books: Green and Blue in 2010 (her first children's book), Fairytale and Sprokie.